pjakiela/ECON523/exercises/E3-DD1.md

 ### Question 5

 Next, we want to test the hypothesis that the mean maternal mortality rate was the same in Division 1 and Division 2 prior to the handwashing intervention.
 One approach is to do the calculations ourselves using the formulas.
 We know the sample mean of the `Rate1` variable in the pre-treatment period, and we know how to use Stata to find the standard error of that mean (and, in fact, we have already recorded this standard error in our Excel table).
 We also know the mean of the Rate2 variable and the associated standard error for the pre-treatment period.
-Since these two means are independendent random variables, we know that the standard error of the estimated difference in means is the square root of the squared standard errors of the individual means.
+Since these two means are independendent random variables, we know that the standard error of the estimated difference in means is the square root of the sum of the squared standard errors of the individual means.
 Write a few lines of Stata code that would generate locals equal to the estimated difference in means and the standard error of that estimated difference.

 ### Question 6